 Master’s degree in Counseling, Psychology, Clinical Social Work, Marriage and Family Therapy or related degree.
 Related experience should include work with adults, children and adolescents, crisis intervention, assessment, case management, brief treatment, and home and community based interventions.
 Ability to work as part of a team and collaborate with consumers, referrals sources, and other community providers is essential.

-Bilingual (English/Spanish) skills required for the position.
+Bilingual (English/Spanish) skills required.

 Must maintain a safe driving record and have current valid Illinois Driver’s License.
 Personal vehicle needed for transportation to/from home and community based interventions.
 Mileage for authorized work-related purposes is reimbursable.